ethereum/ethereum-org-website/src/content/developers/docs/web2-vs-web3/index.md

 lang: en
 ---

 Web2 refers to the version of the internet most of us know today.
 An internet dominated by companies that provide services in exchange for your personal data.
 Web3, in the context of Ethereum, refers to decentralized apps that run on the blockchain.
 These are apps that allow anyone to participate without monetising their personal data.
+Overall, Web3 aims to empower users, eliminate intermediaries, and promote openness, interoperability, and trust in the online world.

 Looking for a more beginner-friendly resource?
 See our [introduction to web3](/web3/).